epotex/utilities-tools/IPsec VPN on Kubernetes/README.md

 Credits:

 - The Docker images in this deployment was created by: hwdsl2, check his github repo: https://github.com/hwdsl2/docker-ipsec-vpn-server

-- The service is exposed thanks to MetalLb, read more about it here: https://metallb.universe.tf/ to create your own vpn server
+- The service is exposed thanks to MetalLb, read more about it here: https://metallb.universe.tf/

+YOu can build the image and host it in your own docker registry

-I'm using the Odroid N2's to form a K8S cluster (bare metal) for home usage and a lab
+I'm using the Odroid N2's to form a K8S cluster (bare metal) for home usage and a lab, and the MetalLb is really cool solution for the LB.

 ##Deployment :